+A banner consists of banner columns, each defined as a group of respondents within your data.
 For this tutorial, you will create a new banner using the New option and you will use a Total column and the variable Gender for creating banner columns.

-- ☐ Choose Setup|Banners. - ☐ Select New.

-- ☐ Enter Banner 1 as the Banner name, then select OK. - ☐ Select Edit Banner.

-☐ Enter 3 in the Number of columns field or use the arrows to advance from 1 to 3, then select Apply.
-The Columns list should now display three columns, numbered 1-3.

-- ☐ Position the cursor in column 1 and enter TOTAL.
-Select the Tab key to advance the cursor to the next column. - ☐ Enter MALE.
-Select the Tab key to advance the cursor to the next column. - ☐ Enter FEMALE.
+- □ Choose Setup|Banners and then select New. - □ Enter Banner 1 as the Banner name, then select OK. - Select Edit Banner. - □ Enter 3 in the Number of columns field or use the arrows to advance from 1 to 3, then select Apply.
+The Columns list should now display three columns, numbered 1-3. - □ Position the cursor in the cell of column 1 and enter TOTAL.
+Select the Tab key to advance the cursor to the next column. - □ Enter MALE in the second column, and then enter FEMALE in the third column.

-☐ Let's center the banner text you just entered by highlighting the text and selecting Center Justify from the Cells menu.
+Let's center the banner text you just entered by highlighting the text and selecting Center Justify from the Cells menu.